Pylons/pyramid/docs/narr/traversal.rst

 A Description of The Traversal Algorithm
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When a user requests a page from your :mod:`traversal` -powered application,
+When a user requests a page from your traversal-powered application, the
-the system uses this algorithm to find a :term:`context` resource and a
+system uses this algorithm to find a :term:`context` resource and a
 :term:`view name`.

 #.
 The request for the page is presented to the :app:`Pyramid`